Catherine Templeton: 2018 gubernatorial election

 In April 2017, Templeton announced her candidacy for the Republican nomination for governor in 2018.
+In 2018, she invited Walt Wilkins III to be her running mate.

 In early August 2017, Templeton attracted controversy when she stated at a campaign event in Pickens County, "I am proud of the Confederacy," while also saying that she supports the General Assembly's decision in 2015, following the Charleston church shooting, to remove the Confederate battle flag from the grounds of the South Carolina State Capitol.
 Templeton also vowed, if elected governor, not to allow the removal of any Confederate monument in the state.

 On the campaign trail, Templeton said that she opposed drilling off the coast of South Carolina.
 Templeton took an anti-abortion position, saying that abortion should only be legal in cases of incest or when the woman's life was endangered by the pregnancy.

 On June 12, 2018, Templeton placed third in the gubernatorial Republican Primary, receiving 21.4% of the votes.
 After her defeat, she endorsed businessman John Warren.

+US Brick

+After serving in state government, Catherine co-founded US Brick, one of the largest brick manufacturers in the United States.

 Awards and distinctions

 In 2014, Templeton was awarded the Defender of Manufacturing Award by the South Carolina Manufacturers Alliance.

 In 2010, Templeton was awarded the Compleat Lawyer Award of the South Carolina School of Law.

-Additionally, Sandra Day O'Connor appointed her as the National Coordinator for iCivics, a civics education project.

 While in state government, Templeton was Chair of the State Emergency Response Committee and was appointed by Governor Haley to the Savannah River Maritime Commission.